-Whey is nature’s perfect protein – Boasting a 104 Biological Value (BV).
+Whey is nature’s perfect protein, Boasting a 104 Biological Value (BV).
 BV is the ability of the body to use the nutrients.
 The higher the number the more useful to the body.
-Our whey protein has a higher BV than an egg.
+Our whey protein has a higher BV than an egg (100 BV) which is considered the gold standard by which all proteins are measured.

-Our whey protein isolate powder is very high in whey protein fractions, including immunoglobulin, lactoferrin and glycomacropeptides.
-This is the purest form of whey protein isolate on the market and far superior to whey protein concentrates which can cause bloating and other digestive disturbances.
-We haven't added anything to it resulting in a very clean tasting whey isolate that mixes easily.
+Our 90% Whey Protein Isolate powder is very high in whey protein fractions, including immunoglobulin, lactoferrin and glycomacropeptides.
+This is the purest form of Whey Protein Isolate on the market because we haven't added anything to it resulting in a very clean tasting Whey Isolate that mixes easily.
 The lack of distinct flavor makes it great for people who dislike the taste of typical protein powders.

-Several components of whey—including the immunoglobulins, lactoferrin, lactoferricin, sphingolipids, lactoperoxidase, and glycomacropeptides—can inhibit the growth of a wide range of bacteria, fungi, yeast, and protozoa.
-In particular, lactoferrin has been shown to stop the growth of two pathogens commonly associated with food poisoning: E. coli and Listeria monocytogenes.
+Several components of whey, including the immunoglobulins, lactoferrin, lactoferricin, sphingolipids, lactoperoxidase, and glycomacropeptides, may possibly inhibit the growth of a wide range of bacteria, fungi, yeast, and protozoa.

 The body’s level of glutathione is a pretty good indicator of overall health and the ability of your immune system to fight off disease and counter the effects of aging.
 Whey has a very high content of sulfur-containing amino acids (such as cysteine) that are necessary for the biosynthesis of glutathione.
 And studies have shown that you can effectively raise your glutathione levels through the consumption of whey protein.

-Heart health: Whey proteins inhibit the angiotensin converting enzyme (ACE).
-I’m sure you've heard of the class of blood pressure–lowering drugs called ACE inhibitors that do the same thing.
-A combination of components in whey powder provides this blood pressure–lowering benefit and vascular relaxation without the side effects of drugs.
-Other proteins in whey reduce the stickiness of blood platelets and the risk of thrombosis, which can trigger both heart attack and stroke.
-The consumption of whey protein also helps reduce high levels of LDL cholesterol, increase the beneficial HDL form, and reduce triglycerides.
+Heart health: Whey proteins may possibly inhibit the angiotensin converting enzyme (ACE).
+I’m sure you've heard of the class of blood pressure lowering drugs called ACE inhibitors that do the same thing.
+A combination of components in whey powder may possibly provide this blood pressure lowering benefit and vascular relaxation without the side effects of drugs.
+Other proteins in whey may possibly reduce the stickiness of blood platelets and the risk of thrombosis, which can trigger both heart attack and stroke.
+The consumption of grass-fed whey protein may also help to support healthy lipid levels.

-In addition to minerals necessary for bone growth, whey contains a protein called lactoferrin, which is associated with a wide range of benefits including immune support, anti-inflammatory action, cancer prevention, infection fighting, and wound healing.
-Research has now determined that lactoferrin is able to increase the production of new bone, which could have enormous impact on the treatment of osteoporosis and non-healing bone fractures.
+In addition to minerals necessary for bone growth, whey contains a protein called lactoferrin, which may be associated with a wide range of benefits including supporting a healthy immune and inflammatory response.
+Research has now determined that lactoferrin is able to increase the production of new bone, which could have a positive impact on the long term effects of osteoporosis and non-healing bone fractures.

 Prebiotics are foods or compounds that are fermented by bacteria in the colon after they've entered the system.
 You can either supply your colon with additional beneficial bacteria through the use of probiotics, or you can feed the beneficial bacteria already present with specific compounds to help them multiply in number and become more dominant.
 When used in combination with a good probiotic, whey proteins and its other components act as a prebiotic to provide added assurance that your "second immune system" (your gut) is getting the help it needs.

-Some possible benefits of our Raw Ultra Whey Protein Isolate Powder may include:
+Some possible traditional uses of Whey Protein Isolate Powder may include:

-● 27 grams of high-quality protein per serving
+● 27 grams of high-quality protein per 30 gram serving - 90% Whey Isolate

 ● Comes from grass fed cows